 Customer testimonials are a form of user-generated content that helps build trust and increase social proof.
 This can lead to higher conversions rates and increased revenue for your business!

 In this tutorial, we showed you how to build a beautiful, modern testimonial page using the GravityView DIY layout.
 Although the DIY layout isn’t as straightforward as the other preset templates, the flexibility is often worth the extra effort.
+Remember to check out the live demo if you haven’t done so already.

 If you enjoyed this tutorial, check out our blog for more helpful content!